LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Signal-and-Continue
     - Java uses this
-    - Race conditions can occure
+    - Race conditions can occur
 - Signal-and-Exit
-    - Active oberon uses this
+    - Active Oberon uses this
     - Can be achieved in Java by looping on wait condition

 Active Oberon:

     :::modula2
     Semaphore = OBJECT
-        number := 1: longint;
+        number := 1: LONGINT;

         PROCEDURE enter;
         BEGIN{EXCLUSIVE}